From Word Sequences to Behavioral Sequences: Adapting Modeling and Evaluation Paradigms for Longitudinal NLP: Introduction

 \section{Introduction}

-NLP typically frames prediction as mapping isolated instances of language to an outcome.
-However, recent work increasingly targets inherently longitudinal problems, where multiple instances of writing are accrued per person~\cite{kumar-carley-2019-tree, sawhney-etal-2021-suicide, v-ganesan-etal-2021-empirical, tsakalidis-etal-2022-identifying}.
-In these regimes, documents are generated by \emph{people} over \emph{time}, yielding person-indexed, time-ordered behavioral sequences rather than independent instances that current standard statistical techniques are designed for.
+NLP typically frames prediction as mapping isolated instances of language (e.g. documents, utterrances etc.) to an outcome.
+However, documents and corresponding labels don't exist in a vacuum; they are generated by \emph{people} over \emph{time}.
 This mismatch propagates through the standard NLP pipeline: random document splits can leak person-specific signal and scramble temporal order, per-document training ignores informative history, and flattened accuracy metrics lack clear real-world generalization goals.
 As a result, models can appear stronger than they really are for realistic applications and conclusions about the relationship between language and outcomes can even be flipped (e.g. see Figure~\ref{fig:metrics}).

-These violations of the independence assumption are not rare; they arise when many documents are produced or labeled by a limited set of authors~\cite{geva-etal-2019-modeling}, and they are further amplified in longitudinal data where documents are also ordered in time.
-In such ``human-level'' applications -- such as predicting mental health, personality, or demographics from text -- the effective sample size is not the number of \emph{documents} in a dataset but the number of \emph{individuals}~\cite{v-ganesan-etal-2021-empirical}, and variation decomposes into between-person differences and within-person change~\citep{curran2011disaggregation, hoffman2009persons}.
-However traditionally used flattened, document-level metrics conflate these components, rewarding models that memorize stable person idiosyncrasies and obscuring whether they capture within-person dynamics~\cite{hamaker2015critique}.
+These violations of the independence assumption are not rare; they arise whenever many documents are produced or labeled by a limited set of authors~\citep{geva-etal-2019-modeling}, and are amplified when data is ordered in time.
+Consider two prominent examples from mainstream NLP involving psychological measurements of human preferences and values: Anthropic's HH-RLHF~\citep{bai2022training} reports 80\% of annotations from roughly 20 crowdworkers, and Value Kaleidoscope~\citep{sorensen2024value} collects 31k judgments from just 613 annotators.
+In both cases, supervision comes from a small set of people over time, yet each document-annotation pair is treated as an independent draw.
+Recognizing this rich person-indexed, time-ordered structure means evaluation must be explicit about what it is actually testing.

-These observations motivate an ontological shift in NLP pipeline: treat documents as ordered samples of \emph{verbal behavior} emitted by individuals, not as word sequences~\citep{boyd-schwartz-2021-verbal, v-ganesan-etal-2024-text, soni-etal-2024-large}.
-Formally, each observation is indexed by person $i$ and time $t$, $(x_{i,t}, y_{i,t})$, with dependence induced by (a) person-level structures (style, baseline levels) and (b) temporal structures (autocorrelation, trends).
-Consequently, evaluation metrics should distinguish whether performance is driven by generalization to stable person-level differences, or dynamic within-person changes.